Bynder/cw-wordpress-plugin/README.md

 * Fix bug for multi site installs

 ### 2.6.0 ###
-* Add support for custom tabs feature within GatherContent
+* Add support for custom tabs feature within Content Workflow

 ### 2.5.0 ###
-* Import hierarchy from GatherContent.
+* Import hierarchy from Content Workflow.
 Added publish state dropdown to

 ### 2.4.1 ###
 * Integrated a few updates from github and fixed coding standard to match WordPress coding standards